f3peakcity/f3peakcity.github.io/content/schedule/index.md

 Notes:

+* `§` 7th Inning is 10 min run/walk and 35 min yoga in the summer (Apr-Oct) and the reverse or run-only in the winter (Oct-Apr).
 * `*` Launch time may vary depending on pace.
 Intention is to be back at the Flag in time for COT at 0615.
 * `†` Paddleboard start time varies with sunrise.
 Arrive 15 minutes early or so to inflate your paddleboard.
 Check Slack for EC options.
 Open roughly Memorial Day - Labor Day.
 * `‡` Das Boot start time is 0630 in the summer (roughly May-Sept) and 0700 in the winter (roughly Oct-Apr).